Powerful Hurricane Beryl Pummels Caribbean Islands - UrduPoint

 "Only five major (Category 3+) hurricanes have been recorded in the Atlantic before the first week of July," hurricane expert Michael Lowry posted on social media platform X.

-Barbados appeared to be spared from the worst of the storm but was still hit with high winds and pelting rain, as officials reported no injuries so far.
+Barbados appeared to be spared from the worst of the storm but was still hit with high winds and pelting rain, though officials reported no injuries so far.

-The island's meteorological agency downgraded a hurricane warning Monday afternoon to a wind advisory until 6:00 pm local time (2200 GMT).

 Barbados seems to have "dodged a bullet," Minister of Home Affairs and Information Wilfred Abrahams said in an online video, but nonetheless "gusts are still coming, the storm-force winds are still coming" he said.

-The hurricane warning was also lifted in Tobago, the smaller of the two islands that make up Trinidad and Tobago, officials said.
+Homes and businesses were flooded in some areas, and fishing boats were damaged in Bridgetown.

-The storm prompted the cancellation of schools on Monday in several of the islands, while a meeting this week in Grenada of the Caribbean regional bloc CARICOM was postponed.
+The storm prompted the cancellation of classes on Monday in several of the islands, while a meeting this week in Grenada of the Caribbean regional bloc CARICOM was postponed.

+At 0000 GMT Tuesday, the storm was moving away from the Windward Islands and into the Caribbean Sea.

-Beryl is expected to remain a "powerful hurricane" as it continues churning westward, the NHC said, with tropical storm warnings or watches announced in Jamaica and in parts of the Dominican Republic and Haiti.
+"Beryl is expected to remain an extremely dangerous major hurricane as it moves over the eastern Caribbean" Tuesday, the NHC said, adding that Jamaica had issued a hurricane warning, ahead of the storm's expected arrival on Wednesday.

 The NHC also warned the Cayman Islands and areas on the Yucatan Peninsula to monitor the storm's progress.